Twin Cities, Gemini

 “You don’t have trust in your fellow peacekeepers to watch over the energy source you’re so dependent on?”
 Theta returned.

 “Not really,” Gabrielle admitted.
-“Especially when you’ve got your handy Specialist conducting paired with those proto-conductors filled with your vitae—”
+“Especially when you’ve got your handy Diverger conducting paired with those proto-conductors filled with your vitae—”

 “What is the point?”
 Jericho interjected again, causing Gabrielle to glance at him with an unreadable frown.
 This was once again not the question Jericho wanted to put forward.

 “Why are you asking me that question when the color of your vitae is the same as mine?”
 Theta murmured.
 “If you chose to bleach your vitae, then you should know and understand our feelings.
 Towards conductors and towards those who use them.
 It’s unnatural.
 It upsets the cycle.
 Those things are only used to take lives, disrupt the cycle, and sow the seeds of destruction.
 If you look all the way to the end, by eradicating those things and the people who use them and fight over them, you will save many more lives.”

 “Interesting soliloquy…” Gabrielle noted, clearly unaffected by his words.

 But Jericho was.
 He pressed, “You don’t think you’re evil?”—but this was not the question he had wanted to ask either.